 The blood supply is disrupted.

 Certain disorders, such as diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more and peripheral vascular disease Overview of Peripheral Arterial Disease Peripheral arterial disease results in reduced blood flow in the arteries of the trunk, arms, and legs.
 Most often, doctors use the term peripheral arterial disease to describe poor circulation... read more , and certain drugs, such as corticosteroids, can delay or interfere with healing.

 When blood flow to a bone is disrupted, part of the bone may die, resulting in osteonecrosis Osteonecrosis Osteonecrosis is the death of a segment of bone caused by an impaired blood supply.
-Osteonecrosis can be caused by an injury or can occur spontaneously.
-Typical symptoms include pain, limited... read more .
+Osteonecrosis is most commonly caused by an injury but can also occur without an injury.
+Typical symptoms... read more .
 Certain injuries (such as scaphoid wrist fractures and hip fractures in which the broken bones are out of place) are more likely to cause osteonecrosis.

 If people think that they may have a broken bone, they should go or be taken to an emergency department.
 Possible exceptions are some toe or fingertip injuries.

 People should also be taken to an emergency department, often by ambulance, if any of the following apply:

 The problem is obviously serious (for example, if it resulted from a car crash or if people cannot use the affected body part).

 They have symptoms of a complication—for example, if they lose sensation in the affected body part, they cannot move the affected part normally, the skin feels cool or turns blue, or the affected part is weak.